© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Genwen Engine House is a scheduled monument protected by Cadw under reference CM263.
 View the official record →

-Genwen Engine House is a post-medieval industrial structure located in Carmarthenshire, Wales, designated as a Scheduled Ancient Monument under reference Cadw SAM CM263.
+Genwen Engine House is a post-medieval industrial structure located in Carmarthenshire, Wales, dating from the period of mining and industrial development in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM263.

 Genwen Engine House dates from the post medieval/modern period, and is classified as a engine house.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Genwen Engine House is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM263.